Get my best tips to smooth legato playing on the acoustic guitar.

 But although it seems simple, mastering legato playing will require you to execute certain techniques correctly.
 Otherwise you'll end up with really choppy sounding playing, instead of smoothly linked notes.

-Here are my tips and tricks to master legato playing on the guitar, as well as some exercises you can use to improve your legato.
+Here are my tips and tricks to master legato playing on the guitar, as well as some exercises you can use to improve your legato technique which are geared towards fingerstyle players.

 What Is Legato Playing?